Antipodes is committed to investing responsibly and acting as a responsible corporate citizen.

 We are active owners and thoroughly consider all proposed resolutions prior to voting at company AGMs and EGMs.
 In addition to conducting our own analysis, we also subscribe to Institutional Shareholder Services (ISS) for proxy voting guidance.

 Antipodes seeks to conduct its operations with utmost respect for the environment, to be socially minded and adhere to a robust and transparent governance framework.
 We aim to achieve the dual mandate of delivering investment excellence for our clients, while demonstrating the highest standards of corporate citizenship.

 Each quarter we publish a review of ESG issues that have emerged throughout the year, detailing examples of both positive and negative ESG activities within our portfolio or in stocks under consideration.
-The ESG review details Antipodes’ active social involvement, presents our portfolio carbon intensity metrics against the MSCI All Country World Index and reports on our proxy voting and corporate engagement with investees.
+The ESG & Engagement Report details our active social involvement, portfolio carbon intensity and highlights our proxy voting and corporate engagement with investee companies.

 “For our investors – integrating responsible investment into our investment process will be a defining requirement for the next decade.”